 This page contains guidance notes that accompany the Confidential Declaration required to be completed before working with children and/or vulnerable adults.

-You do not have to declare any adult caution where: (a) 6 years have passed since the date of the caution etc. and (b) it does not appear on the DBS’s list of specified offences referred to in footnote 1 above.
-As of 28 November 2020, youth reprimands, warnings and cautions, are automatically filtered.
+Cautions:- You do not have to declare any adult caution where: (a) 6 years have passed since the date of the caution etc. and (b) it does not appear on the DBS’s list of specified offences.
+As of 28 November 2020, reprimands, warnings and youth cautions, are automatically filtered.
 Please note that a caution etc. must comply with (a) and (b) in order to be filtered.

 Please inform relevant members of your household that you have included their details on this form (if applicable) and give them a copy of the Privacy Notice.